theNded/torch-ash/README.md

 ## SparseDenseGrids for Surface Reconstruction
 `SparseDenseGrid` is the engine for direct/neural scene representation.
 It consists of sparse arrays of grids and dense arrays of cells.
 The idea is similar to [Instant-NGP](https://github.com/NVlabs/instant-ngp) and [Plenoxels](https://github.com/sxyu/svox2), but precise sparsity is achieved through spatial initialization and collision-free hashing.
 Essentially it is a modern version of [VoxelHashing](https://github.com/niessner/VoxelHashing).

 It has two wrappers for coordinate transform, `UnboundedSparseDenseGrid` for potentially dynamically increasing metric scenes, and `BoundedSparseDenseGrid` for scenes bounded in unit cubes.
-Trilinear interpolation and double backwards are implemented to support differentiable gradient computation.
+Trilinear interpolation and double backward are implemented to support differentiable gradient computation.
 All these modules can be converted to and from state dicts by serializing the underlying hash map.

-The `SparseDenseGrid` does a good job without an MLP in fast reconstruction tasks (e.g. RGB-D fusion, differentiable volume rendering with a decent initialization), but with an MLP, there seems no advantages in comparison to Instant-NGP as of now.
+The `SparseDenseGrid` does a good job without an MLP in fast reconstruction tasks (e.g. RGB-D fusion, differentiable volume rendering with a decent initialization), but with an MLP, there seem no advantages in comparison to Instant-NGP as of now.
 Potential extensions in this line are still in progress.

 ### Demo: RGB-D fusion [PAMI 22]
 RGB-D fusion takes in posed RGB-D images and creates colorized mesh, raw and filtered.
 Here, depth can either be sensor depth, or generated from a monocular depth prediction model (e.g. [omnidata](https://github.com/theNded/mini-omnidata)) with calibrated scales via [COLMAP](https://colmap.github.io/).
 Example datasets can be downloaded at [Google Drive](https://drive.google.com/drive/folders/12E4cTIIxmShV_ENkcvzKOQunsa0TqDVQ?usp=drive_link).
 Instructions for custom datasets will be available soon.